Staff

 Archaeologist | Field Director

-Aaron Clemens works for the Mitigation Division.
+Aaron Clemens is part of our Field Director Team.
 He earned his Anthropology Bachelor’s with Honours in 2008 from McMaster University and his Masters degree in Historical Archaeology from the University of Leicester in 2017.
 He has worked as a field archaeologist in Ontario since 2006 and has worked in northern Alberta, attended a field school in Italy, and holds an Applied Research archaeological license from the province of Ontario.

 Andrew Clish

-Andrew Clish works in the Operations Division.
+Andrew Clish works in Operations.
 Andrew earned his BES degree in geography from the University of Waterloo.
 He holds a Professional archaeological license from the province of Ontario and has over thirty years of experience as an archaeologist and Field Director.
-In addition to his current role as Equipment Coordinator, Andrew is cross-appointed to ASI’s Geomatics Department and holds the ASI designation of Senior Archaeologist.
+In addition to his current role as Equipment Coordinator, Andrew is cross-appointed to ASI’s Geomatics team and holds the ASI designation of Senior Archaeologist.

 Marc Dibenedetto